diegomiranda02/automaticVizWithStreamlit/README.md

         return json_object
 ```

 Each method is reponsible to generate the component description and the JSON section with the data.
-For instance, the method addTableData is responsible to generate the JSON section of the table description and the table data.
-To build this is used a python dictionary type, onde the key of the dictionary is unique the keySuffix variable is reponsible to add a number to each key to distiguish among keys with similar components.
+For instance, the method 'addTableData' is responsible to generate the JSON section of the table description and the table data.
+To build this, is used a python dictionary type.
+Once the key of the dictionary is unique, the 'keySuffix' variable is reponsible to add a number to each key, to distiguish among keys with similar components.
 Below is an example on how to compose a JSON data report inheriting the BaseReport class:

 ```
 class CustomerReport(BaseJSONReport):